-Energy expressed through action is vigor.
-You can tell the difference between a sports team that is playing with spirit and energy, and one that is going through the motions.
+Energy, intensely expressed, is vigor.
+You can see the difference between a sports team that is playing with spirit and energy, and one that is going through the motions.
 Or think of a colony of ants scurrying about to build a nest, or a swarm of bees defending a hive.
 Whatever skills a group of people may possess, vigor will improve their chances of success.

 Real